kapsakcj/nanoporeWorkflow/CONTRIBUTING.md

 ## Bug fixes

-If you have discovered a bug, please report it via the GitHub [issue tracker](https://github.com/lskatz/nanoporeWorkflow/issues).
+If you have discovered a bug, please report it via the GitHub [issue tracker](https://github.com/kapsakcj/nanoporeWorkflow/issues).

-Bug-fix [pull requests](https://github.com/lskatz/nanoporeWorkflow/pulls) are always welcome!
+Bug-fix [pull requests](https://github.com/kapsakcj/nanoporeWorkflow/pulls) are always welcome!

 ## New features

 nanoporeWorkflow's intended scope is to be a modular workflow that can carry out different tasks on Nanopore data.
-We would be interested in merging it in via a [pull request](https://github.com/lskatz/nanoporeWorkflow/pulls)!
-Along with your new feature, please make any necessary updates to the [README.md](https://github.com/https://github.com/lskatz/nanoporeWorkflow/blob/master/README.md) file to describe the feature and its usage.
+We would be interested in merging it in via a [pull request](https://github.com/kapsakcj/nanoporeWorkflow/pulls)!
+Along with your new feature, please make any necessary updates to the [README.md](https://github.com/kapsakcj/nanoporeWorkflow/blob/master/README.md) file to describe the feature and its usage.

 ## Other contribution notes

 * Pull requests which improve performance (but do not change nanoporeWorkflow's behaviour) are also welcome!
 * nanoporeWorkflow is not using feature branches.
-I will therefore merge pull requests into the master branch and make a new [release](https://github.com/lskatz/nanoporeWorkflow/releases) when I'm confident that everything works as intended.
+I will therefore merge pull requests into the master branch and make a new [release](https://github.com/kapsakcj/nanoporeWorkflow/releases) when I'm confident that everything works as intended.
 * Don't worry about changing nanoporeWorkflow's version number in your pull request.
-We will bump the version when I make a new release.
+We will bump the version when we make a new release.
 * Adding new dependencies that are not available on SciComp to nanoporeWorkflow is discouraged.
 Please refrain from doing so unless it is justified.